danilashtefan/SkinCareClient/README.md

 ### News API

 News API was chosen for the implementation of the beauty news feed.
-The MVVP pattern is used to implement it:
+The MVVP pattern is used to implement it: View contains ViewModel and ViewModel contains the NewsService, which fires the events when the API call is done.
+Based on these events ViewModel updates the view.